-While Indian public opinion about agricultural biotechnology and GE crops is generally ambivalent, political pressure continues to hamper the regulatory environment.
-Most Indian farmers lack awareness of the technology due to the absence of various approved GE field crops, except for cotton.
+Most Indian farmers, except cotton growers, lack awareness of the technology due to the absence of various approved GE field crops.
 Major industry associations are generally supportive of agricultural biotechnology and GE crops.
-The Federation of Seed Industries of India (FSII), comprised of leading seed technology developers, works with other pro-biotech organizations, biotech regulators, the scientific community, farmer groups, and the general public to highlight the benefits related to agricultural biotechnology.
+The Federation of Seed Industries of India (FSII) comprised of leading seed technology developers, works with other pro-biotech organizations, biotech regulators, the scientific community, farmer groups, and the public to highlight the benefits from agricultural biotechnology.
 In April 2018, major seed and agricultural technology companies (mostly MNCs) operating in India formed a new association, 'Alliance for Agri-Innovation (AAI)', to promote new and emerging agricultural technologies, including agricultural biotechnologies and other plant breeding innovations, for the benefit of Indian farmers.